jorgebucaran/hyperapp/README.md

 - **Write what, not how**—With a declarative API that's easy to read and fun to write, Hyperapp is the best way to build purely functional, feature-rich, browser-based apps in JavaScript.
 - **Smaller than a favicon**—1 kB, give or take.
 Hyperapp is an ultra-lightweight Virtual DOM, highly-optimized diff algorithm, and state management library obsessed with minimalism.

-Here's the first example to get you started—no bundlers or compilers.
-[Try it yourself](https://hyperapp.glitch.me/).
+Here's the first example to get you started—look ma' no bundlers!
+[Try it in your browser](https://codepen.io/jorgebucaran/pen/zNxZLP?editors=1000).

 <!-- prettier-ignore -->
 ```html